Ruby on Rust

 In this example, 2 and 3 are pushed onto the stack, and then opt_plus performs the addition.

-For a native gem, we bypass this mechanism entirely and instead exposes native machine code to Ruby.
+For a native gem, we bypass this mechanism entirely and instead expose native machine code to Ruby.
 In our native code, we can use the Ruby C API to interact with the Ruby VM.

 How are native Gems loaded?

 Under the hood, native extensions are compiled as shared libraries (.so, .bundle, etc.).
-When you require 'some_gem', if Ruby finds a some_gem.(so|bundle|lib), the shared library loaded on demand using dlopen (or the system equivalent).
+When you require 'some_gem', if Ruby finds a some_gem.(so|bundle|lib), the shared library is loaded on demand using dlopen (or the system equivalent).
 After that, Ruby will call Init_some_gem so the native library can do its magic.

 Why does it work with Rust and not other languages?

 C is often referred to as the "lingua franca" of the programming language world, and Rust is fluent.
 Rust can compile functions to be compatible with the C calling conventions, and align items in memory in a way that C understands.
-Rust also does not have a garbage collector, which makes integration signifcantly easier.
+Rust also does not have a garbage collector, which makes integration significantly easier.

 When Ruby loads a gem extension written in Rust, it has no idea the gem is actually written in Rust.
 Due to Rust's robust C FFI, you can code anything in Rust that you could with C.